 Older people in Poland tend to go with traditional forms of commemoration, attending Masses and parades across the country and cities, but younger people are finding new ways such as attending open air concerts or patriotic sing-a-longs in the Market Square of Kraków.

 Some get involved in the very nationalistic Marsz Niepodległości (Independence March) in Warsaw, or in counter marches.
 There is also the opportunity to run in the Warsaw Independence Run, now in its 29th year.

 Living outside Poland since WWII, our communities have been commemorating Independence Day for nigh on 70 years.
 First among the Polish Corps during the war, in family camps in India and Africa, then in Polish Parishes up and down the country.
 Each year, in our scout uniforms following our standard bearers, we’d line up behind the ex-combatants with their ornate standards, and we would process solemnly through church, our minds focused on the bravery of those who had gone before us, those who had survived and who fell in battle.
-We still do, carrying on the tradition of the ex soldiers.
+We still do, with our own standards, carrying on the tradition of the ex-soldiers.

 Then comes the Akademia (performance) of saturday school children and choirs, introduced with a tribute to the soldiers who fell in numerous battles, underlining the importance of this national day.
 I still remember the deep tones of the male choir „Harfa” in Leeds singing the legions’ anthem:

 „My pierwsza brigada, strzelecka gromada, na stos rzuciliśmy, swój życia los na stos, na stos”